rijalBinHusen/portofolio-2/src/content/build-a-whole-application.md

 3. Form.
 4. Todo.
 5. Todolists.

+## Coding Frontend application

-There are many types of framework and programming language to create a front end application, I considered choosing the hype framework called React that uses javascript language for building this app.
+There are many types of framework and programming language to create a frontend application, I considered choosing the hype framework called React that uses javascript language for building this app.

 ### Let's start by creating the header component
 Create *Header.jsx* file with following content :